PsychoinformaticsLab/pliers/README.md

 In a nutshell, pliers provides a high-level, unified interface to a very large number of feature extraction tools that span a wide range of modalities.

-## How to cite
-If you use pliers in your work, please cite both the pliers GitHub repository (http://github.com/tyarkoni/pliers) and the following paper:

-> McNamara, Q., De La Vega, A., & Yarkoni, T. (2017, August).
-[Developing a comprehensive framework for multimodal feature extraction](https://dl.acm.org/citation.cfm?id=3098075).
-In Proceedings of the 23rd ACM SIGKDD International Conference on Knowledge Discovery and Data Mining (pp. 1567-1574).
-ACM.

 ## Documentation

 The official pliers documentation is quite thorough, and contains a comprehensive [quickstart](http://psychoinformaticslab.github.io/pliers/quickstart.html), [user guide](http://psychoinformaticslab.github.io/pliers/) and complete [API Reference](http://psychoinformaticslab.github.io/pliers/reference.html).